 Whether you may need to cover the relevant costs for legal assistance depends on your financial situation.
 If it is determined by the authorities that you do not have the financial capacity to hire a lawyer, you may be able to benefit from legal aid provided by the Legal Aid Bureaus under each Bar Association in Turkey.

-Legal aid is available for cases initiated against administrative decisions (including rejection of international protection claim, international protection application considered withdrawn, deportation, and administrative detention) as well as other cases (such as divorce and rent proceedings).
+Legal aid is available for cases initiated against administrative decisions including inactivation of health insurance, deportation, administrative detention, rejection of international protection applications, withdrawal decisions or inadmissibility decisions as well as other cases falling under civil law (such as divorce, and custody), rent law, commercial law and labour law.

 The contact information for all Bar Associations can be found on the Union of Turkish Bar Associations website.